ocaml/platform-blog/opam-2-2-0-alpha.md

 │   └── bar.opam
 └── foo.opam

-$ opam pin --recursive . -n
+$ opam pin --recursive . --no-action
 This will pin the following packages: foo, z, bar.
 Continue? [y/n] y foo is now pinned to git+file:///tmp/recpin#master (version 0.1) Package z does not exist, create as a NEW package? [y/n] y